jyreep/apple-mango-banana/DataCleaningDocumentation/Documentation.md

 * DetectionLimit:
 * DQCode:

-**We have the following metadata regarding the water quality data set:**
+**We have the following metadata regarding the sand skink data set:**
 * Site: One of five Sites, sites are Crooked Lake West- Stuart, Crooked Lake West-Lewis, Crooked Lake Sandhill, Hickory Lake Scrub, Crooked Lake Prairie
 * Point and Quad: Point Number and Quad (cardinal direction).
 Every point has a N, E, S,W
 * Date: There are 8 consecutive survey dates for each year